 Sustainable Resources: Yields the land owner $2400/acre

-Which means that the MOST beneficial use of the land for our very survival is actually the most economical for the landowners as well.
-This is one of the foundational reasons we’re working to create new economies for the natural resources we use in our products!
+Which means that the most beneficial use of the land for our very survival is actually the most economical for the landowners as well.
+This is one of the foundational reasons we founded OMA.
+To not only create new sustainable job opportunities for our indigenous artisan partners, but to also create new economies for the sustainable resources we use in our bracelets.